groq/groq-api-cookbook/replit-examples/duckdb-rag/README.md

 # DuckDB Query Retriever

-This repository contains a command line application that allows users to ask questions about their DuckDB data using the Groq API.
+A command line application that allows users to ask questions about their DuckDB data using the Groq API.
 The application uses pre-verified SQL queries and their descriptions stored in YAML files to find the most similar query to the user's question, execute it against the data, and return the results (if a prompt is not similar to a vetted query, no data will be returned).

 ## Features